checkdigit/spectral-config/README.md

 ### Additional Setup

 Once installed, add a file named `.spectral.json` to the root of your project.
-This file should extend the Check Digit Spectral Config:
+This file should extend Spectral Config:

 ```jsonc
 {